Multi-dimensional imaging data recovery via minimizing the partial sum of tubal nuclear norm: Introduction

-The main contribution of this paper mainly consists of three folds.
-First, on the foundation of the nonconvex surrogate of matrix rank, we propose a novel nonconvex approximation of the tensor tubal-rank, PSTNN, with superior performance than TNN.
-To best of our knowledge, it is the first nonconvex approach under the t-SVD scheme.
-Second, to minimize the proposed PSTNN, we extend the partial singular value thresholding (PSVT) operator, which was primarily proposed in \cite{oh2013partial}, for the matrices in the complex field, and demonstrate that it is the exact solution to the PSTNN minimization problem.
-Third, we apply PSTNN to two typical tensor recovery problems and propose the PSTNN based tensor completion (PSTNN-TC) model and PSTNN based robust principal component analysis (PSTNN-RPCA) model.
-Two efficient alternating direction method of multipliers (ADMM) algorithms have been designed to solve the models by using the PSVT solver.
-Moreover, numerical experiments are conducted on the synthetic data and real-world data and the experimental results demonstrate the effectiveness and robustness of the proposed PSTNN based models.
+The main contributions are the following three aspects.
+First, we propose a surrogate of the tensor tubal multi-rank, i.e., the PSTNN.
+Second, to optimize the PSTNN-based minimization Problem, we extend the partial singular value thresholding (PSVT) operator, which was primarily proposed in \cite{oh2013partial}, for the matrices in the complex field, and demonstrate that it is the exact solution to the PSTNN-based minimization problem.
+Third, we propose two PSTNN-based models to solve the typical tensor recovery problems, i.e., the tensor completion and the tensor robust principal component analysis.
+Afterward, two alternating direction method of multipliers (ADMM) algorithms using the PSVT solver are developed to optimize two PSTNN based models.
+Moreover, we conduct experiments on synthetic data and real-world data.
+The results illustrate that proposed methods can effectively handle tensor recovery problems.

-The outline of this paper is given as follows.
-In Section \ref{sec:Pre}, some preliminary background on tensors is given.
-In Section \ref{sec:Main}, the main result is presented.
-Experimental results are reported in Section \ref{sec:Exp}.
-Finally, we draw some conclusions in Section \ref{sec:Con}.
+The organization of this paper is organized as follows.
+Section \ref{sec:Pre} presents some preliminaries.
+In Section \ref{sec:Main}, we give the main results.
+Section \ref{sec:Exp} reports the experimental results.
+Finally, in Section \ref{sec:Con}, some conclusions are drawn.